 What is hygge lifestyle all about?
 It’s a bit hard to put into words, but it involves practices that make the winter feel cozy, warm and comforting.

-I turned to Danish happiness expert Meik Wiking, the founder and chief executive of the Happiness Research Institute, a think tank based in Copenhagen dedicated to exploring why some societies are happier than others, to help us better understand the benefits of hygge.
+We discuss hygge with Danish happiness expert Meik Wiking, the founder and chief executive of the Happiness Research Institute, a think tank based in Copenhagen dedicated to exploring why some societies are happier than others, to help us better understand the benefits of hygge.

 What Is Hygge?